 However, at around 18 months, I felt flat; tests showed low testosterone, so I was prescribed testosterone gel to apply twice weekly.
 There isn’t currently a UK-licensed product for females, so I had to use the male formulation, which is difficult to correctly dose.
 Pharmacists can help make sure women know how much testosterone to apply.

 At the age of 39 years, I was classed as having a ‘premature menopause’.
 I am fully aware that oestrogen HRT slightly increases my risk of breast cancer; however, without HRT I would be at increased risk of a cardiovascular event, bone fractures, severe menopausal symptoms and, I am certain, a reduced quality of life.

 It is essential to weigh the risk of breast cancer against the benefits of HRT, in terms of symptom relief and benefits to the cardiovascular system and bone health.
 For me, the benefits of HRT certainly outweighed the risks.
 I try to balance the risk by exercising regularly, maintaining a healthy diet and weight, and keeping my alcohol intake within recommended limits.

 When assessing a woman’s symptoms, the climacteric scale can help to identify them as menopausal, along with any changes to bleeding patterns.
 HRT should be reviewed annually — or earlier, if symptoms change — so women are always on the lowest dose that controls their symptoms.
-Pharmacists can counsel women on HRT supplies, advise them on any expected bleeding patterns, and assess the relief of their symptoms when they return for more supplies.
+Pharmacists can counsel women on HRT supplies, advise them on any expected bleeding patterns and assess the relief of their symptoms when they return for their repeat prescription.

 My experience has revealed to me the inconsistency of support women receive, as well as a lack of awareness of the different menopausal symptoms they may experience.
 This, along with myths around HRT, may be scaring some women away from treatment.
 I want to make sure all women deciding whether or not to take HRT can access the care and information they deserve.